mass-0910/fs/README.md

 # fs (alternative ls command)

-## How to use

-You can use this code only on windows OS.
+The substitute of :shit: powershell ls command :thumbsdown:

 - Display in matrix or list format
 - Display file type
 - Display vertical and horizontal size of image file
 - Show only files with a specific extension
 - Highlight files with a specific extension

+## How to use

+You can use this code only on windows OS.

 Compile(Mingw gcc):
 ```